misilva73/extendedMD/README.md

-# Efficient EMD
+# EMD algorithm
-Implementation of the Efficient EMD algorthim for motif dicovery in time-series
+Implementation of the EMD algorthim for motif dicovery in time-series